 Our Responsibility as Observers

-Examining this dynamic brings those of us who are more mainstream face to face with our own choices.
+Examining this dynamic brings those of us who enjoy the privileges of being viewed as part of the mainstream face-to-face with our own choices.
 It asks us to call-out homophobia and other forms of subtle and overt discrimination.

 In coming out against a backdrop of prejudice, Thorpe needs to be acknowledged and appreciated for his courage.
 Some have expressed disappointment that he didn’t use his position as a sports champion to further the cause of young gay people earlier.
 These comments assume that breaking world records in the pool equips an individual to go against the weight of social pressure.
 It’s unfair that we ask Thorpe to carry the weight of a growing desire for social change.